Tottenham Mandem: Fragmentation and development

 The early 2000s saw a decline in TMD.
 Tottenham became less unified and local independent gangs propped up.
 Meanwhile, members of NorthStar pursued their careers in music.
 Killings also dropped during this period, but the rivalries continued through music with rival groups sending disses towards each other (such as Mash Town from London Fields).

 Some of the Tottenham split-offs from TMD were Ida Boys, NPK (Northumberland Park Killers), Chestnut Estate (CE, also known as Black Gang), and Tiverton Mandem.
-'Star Gang' also formed during this period, created by older members of TMD.
-The name 'Star Gang' was allegedly influenced by "North Star", the music group setup by former TMD members during the early 2000s.
+'Star Gang' was also formed during this period, created by older members of TMD.
+The name 'Star Gang' was allegedly influenced by "North Star", the music group set up by former TMD members during the early 2000s.
 Some of the younger members of TMD had begun to associate with the London Bloods movement and began calling themselves Ida Boys (also known as Ida Rydaz, Ida Bloodstarz, or IDA), Bloodline or Bloodgang, and BWF (Broadwater Farm).

 Some groups still referred to themselves as the "Tottenham Mandem" regardless, but the term no longer referred to a specific gang.
 Collectively, some of the fragmentations were all known as "Farm Mandem" (FMD), and they still had links to older TMD members.

 Some of these groups, such as Star Gang, became active in the road rap scene at the time.
 Two members of Star Gang, Headz (now known as Headie One) and Young RV (now known as RV), later became prominent in the UK drill scene and formed part of the UK drill collective OFB (Original Farm Boys).

 In the mid-late 2000s, members of TMD became associated with the Ghetto Boys, a gang based in South London.
 Younger members of the Ghetto Boys had formed "Shower".
 Together, members of TMD and the Ghetto Boys called themselves "Shower Syndicate".
 It is alleged the group had links with the Jamaican gang Shower Posse.
 In 2009, two members of TMD were giving life sentences after murdering someone in South London.